“For behold, I create new heavens and a new earth.” Isaiah 65:17

 “I will provoke you to jealousy by those who are not a nation.
 I will move you to anger by a foolish nation.’”
 Romans 10:19

-John’s Revelation Confirms Isaiah
+John Confirms Isaiah

 “As the new wine is found in the cluster, and one says, ‘Do not destroy it, for a blessing is in it,’ so I will do for My servants’ [Israel’s] sake, that I may not destroy them all.
 I will bring forth descendants from Jacob and from Judah and heir of My mountains.
 My elect [Gentiles] shall inherit it, and My servants shall dwell there.”
-Isaiah 65:8-9 (my additions)
+Isaiah 65:8-9 (with additions)

 Isaiah is not alone in prophesying that God will save the Jews because of His covenant with them.
+Both Zechariah and Paul support Isaiah.

 Zechariah 12:10: “And I will pour on the house of David and on the inhabitants of Jerusalem the Spirit of grace and supplication.”